Social documentary photography: Beginnings in the UK

+Jacob Riis and Lewis Hine in the US

 In the United States two photographers got involved at the end of the 19th century in favor of people on the margins of society, Jacob Riis and Lewis Hine.
 For them the camera was an instrument of accusation against social injustice.
-In 1890 Riis documented the living conditions of the unemployed and homeless in New York ("How the Other Half Lives").
+In 1890 Riis documented the living conditions of the unemployed and homeless in New York (How the Other Half Lives).
 He was also interested in the fate of immigrants, many of whom lived in extreme poverty in the New York slums.
-Riis clearly takes sides for the people he photographed and appeals to the social conscience of society.
+Riis clearly took sides for the people he photographed and appealed to the social conscience of society.
 In 1908 the National Child Labor Committee hired Hine, a sociology professor who advocated photography as an educational medium, to document child labor in American industry.
 In the early 20th century Hine would publish thousands of photographs designed to pull at the nation's heartstrings.
-Child Labor was widespread in the U.S. in the early 20th century.
+Child labor was widespread in the U.S. in the early 20th century.
 Hine equally drew attention to the situation of immigrants.
 The work of Riis and Hine had political influence.
 Riis' commitment to the people in the Mulberry Bend neighborhood led to its demolition.
 The building of schools and educational programs can also be attributed to Riis.
 Hine's work culminated in a law against child labor, the Keating-Owen Act of 1916, which was repealed shortly after the entry of the U.S. into the First World War.